-The Chairman of the board of directors is non-executive and the only independent member of the board.
+There are currently no independent members of the board.
 ASX Best Practice Recommendation 2.2 is that the Chairperson of the board should be independent.
 Appropriate conflict of interest policies are in place to ensure material personal interests are disclosed.
 At the date of this report, the board is not comprised of a majority of independent directors.
-However given the size of the Board the Company believes the appointment of a non-executive chairman is sufficient to ensure adequate corporate governance.
+However given the size of the Board the Company believes the appointment of independent directors is not warranted but will be reassessed as circumstances change.